-Temple Beth Ami members collected and delivered art supplies to the school as well as continued to support school art funding through donations to “Donorschoose,” a nonprofit website which allows donors to designate the school they wish to support.
-See how South Lake teachers and students recognized the Temple’s generous support during the Pandemic.
+- Temple Beth Ami members collected and delivered art supplies to the school as well as continued to support school art funding through donations to “Donorschoose,” a nonprofit website.

 Back to School

-Through the annual School Supplies drive sponsored by Tikkun Olam, TBA volunteers were able to fill and deliver 213 backpacks to South Lake on August 19 for distribution to students during Pre-view Day, August 27.
-This event marks its 5th anniversary.
+- Through the annual Tikkun Olam School Supplies Drive – now in its 5th year — TBA volunteers were able to fill and deliver 213 backpacks to South Lake students.

-More, as part of back to school programming, Temple member Rebecca Hertzman has worked with South Lake’s Principal Celeste King and Parent Coordinator Dary Hererra to create a virtual parenting workshop as part of the school’s ongoing Parent Café to address “Getting Your Child Ready to Return to School.”
+- Temple member Rebecca Hertzman worked with South Lake’s Principal Celeste King and Parent Coordinator Dary Hererra to create a virtual parenting workshop as part of the school’s ongoing Parent Café to address “Getting Your Child Ready to Return to School.”
 Rebecca is a retired trained psychologist with a background in working with children and their parents.
-Rebecca used the school’s Zoom network to reach parents.
-Her presentation on August 24 included a PowerPoint in both English and Spanish and was followed by a Question and Answer period, with Hererra serving as translator.
+Rebecca is also planning an upcoming workshop for parents of kindergarten students to focus adjusting to their relocated school setting at Emory Grove and riding a bus.

 - Community of Action members for the fifth year sponsored an afterschool art club for students in grades 3-5.
 Seventeen children participated in the nine-week program where they applied their skills to collage, water colors, clay, weaving and other media.
 Planning for 2022 programming is underway.
 TBA volunteers participating in the program were Susan Stern, Sue Fox, Susan Spicer and Pat Kaufman, and Marie Claire Braun.